A Brief History

 On October 8, 1806, British forces fighting the French at Boulogne employed Congreve rockets, the same type of rockets mentioned in the National Anthem of the United States (“…and the rockets red glare…”).

 Here 9 people or things named “Rocket” are listed.
-Who or what else would you add to the list?

 9. Congreve Rockets.